schalkneethling/150days-of-html/content/book/day004/_index.md

 <!-- The above URL will be https://www.otherwebsite.com/blog/archives.html -->
 ```

-Knowing the above might very well open up some additional actually useful use cases.
-Alrighty then, that was a bit of a whirlwind ride.
+Knowing the above might well open up some additional use cases for this element.
 I am curious to know what use cases people come up with using the `base` element.
 If you stumble on or devise some interesting use case, let me know!

 ## Related Reading